lisp-mirror/eql5-android/examples/REPL/README-1.md

   (editor:reload-qml)
 ```

-(Reloading is possible because QML files accept any URL as source path.)
+(Reloading is possible because `QQuickView` accepts any URL as source file.)

 **Hint**: search the web for `qml-mode` for Emacs, or just use QtCreator,
 which is perfect for editing QML files (e.g. `qtcreator my.qml`)